neilwen987/CSR_Adaptive_Rep/README.md

 #  Beyond Matryoshka: Revisiting Sparse Coding for Adaptive Representation
 Official Code for Paper: **Beyond Matryoshka: Revisiting Sparse Coding for Adaptive Representation**

 In this paper, we show that *sparse coding* offers a compelling alternative for achieving adaptive representation with minimal overhead and higher fidelity.
-We propose **C**ontrastive **S**parse **R**epresentation , a method that sparsifies pre-trained embeddings into a high-dimensional but *selectively activated* feature space.
+We propose **C**ontrastive **S**parse **R**epresentation, a method that sparsifies pre-trained embeddings into a high-dimensional but *selectively activated* feature space.
 By leveraging lightweight autoencoding and task-aware contrastive objectives, CSR preserves semantic quality while allowing flexible, cost-effective inference at different sparsity levels.
 Extensive experiments on image, text, and multimodal benchmarks demonstrate that CSR consistently outperforms MRL in terms of both accuracy and retrieval speed-often by large margins-while also cutting training time to a fraction of that required by MRL.
 Our results establish sparse coding as a powerful paradigm for adaptive representation learning in real-world applications where efficiency and fidelity are both paramount.

 In this repo, we will release (**updating**):